-Some potential support cards to look out for in the future for Duel Links are Subterror Guru (a searcher + "Book of Moon" Flip monster), The Hidden City (a searcher + disruptor Field Spell), and Subterror Nemesis Archer (an aggressive nondestructive removal option for face-down monsters, who floats into Subterror monsters from the deck).
-There are other support cards, but for Duel Links, this is all we really need.
+Some potential support cards to look out for in the future for Duel Links are Subterror Guru (a searcher + "Book of Moon" Flip monster to add consistency), The Hidden City (a searcher + disruptor Field Spell to add stability), and Subterror Nemesis Archer (an aggressive nondestructive removal option that is also an answer to Black Rose Dragon).
+There are other support cards, but for Duel Links, this is all we realistically need.

 Also of note, in the Duel Links Meta Discord within the #subterror channel, you can check the Pinned Messages for an FAQ that will be frequently updated, but you can definitely feel free to ask questions there for quick answers as well!

-Elemental HERO Brave Neos is a strong body compared to any Flip monster in the game, with a continuous effect protection that improves matchups against Ancient Gears, Triamids, and other decks that are able to turn off effect activations.
+- The Neos version provides Elemental HERO Brave Neos as a strong body compared to any Flip monster in the game, with a one-time protection from destruction that improves matchups against Ancient Gears, Triamids, and other decks that are able to turn off effect activations or nuke the field with Black Rose Dragon.
 Provides pseudo-card advantage from a searched Neos Fusion for a later turn when using Labyrinth Builder, which has become more essential to the skill nowadays after the nerf to Masked Tribute.

 The following is the best and most-used skill(s) for the deck, but an honorable mention is Draw Sense: Low-Level, which is used in a Trap Monster variant of the deck to draw Nemesis Warrior.
 There have been a few tops every now and then from users of this skill, but in major tournaments like the MCS or Meta Weekly, and even among just King of Games decks, Labyrinth Builder dominates in usage.